materight/evolutionary-image-vectorization/README.md

 - Clone the repository
 - Install the required dependencies by running `pip install opencv numpy pandas matplotlib numba`
 - Run `main.py target algorithm`:
     - `target`: the target image file name.
-Check the `samples` folder for a list of available.
+Check the `samples` folder for a list of available images.
 Supports also `.gifs` and `.mp4`.
-    - `algorithm`: the algorithm to use.
-Can be either `GA` or `PSO`.
+    - `algorithm`: the algorithm to use, can be either `GA` or `PSO`.

-In the `main.py` it is possible to change the hyper-parameters used by each algorithm.
+In `main.py` it is possible to change the hyper-parameters used by each algorithm.

 ## Project structure
 - Folder `classes` contains the implementation of the algorithms, for both GA and PSO.